molanp/mcsmapi-client/README.md

 ## Introduction

-`mcsmapi-client` is a Pypi packagr based on [MCSManager](https://github.com/MCSManager/MCSManager), designed to simplify interaction with MCSM API.
+`mcsmapi-client` is a Pypi package based on [MCSManager](https://github.com/MCSManager/MCSManager), designed to simplify interaction with MCSM API.

 Through this library, you can easily access and operate various functions provided by MCSM.